Many men are troubled by sexual performance anxiety. Learn about its’ true causes, symptoms and what can you do to get your sex life back on track!

 The most common sexual issue performance anxiety leads to in men is erectile dysfunction (ED).
 The focus of this article is anxiety-induced erectile dysfunction.
 But, it may also lead to premature ejaculation (PE).

 If you think you may be suffering from premature ejaculation (PE), check out our online premature ejaculation evaluation tool.
-If you do suffer from PE, learn about the different premature ejaculation treatment options, so you can regain a healthy, happy sex life.
+If you do suffer from PE, learn about premature ejaculation and performance anxiety, so you can regain a healthy, happy sex life.

 Also, although less common, performance anxiety can lead to an inability to orgasm and/or a loss of libido (sex drive) in both men and women.